smashmath/smashmath/_projects/discretesystems.md

 # Intro

-In differential equations students learn about the system
+In differential equations, students learn about the system

 $$\textbf{x}'(t)=A\textbf{x}(t)$$